 Workshops and Affiliated Events

 A number of workshops will be held in conjunction with the main conference.
-Workshop papers will be included along with conference papers in the proceedings and the proceedings will be submitted for publication in IEEE digital libraries (Xplore).
-As in the past, PerCom 2015 will also feature a PhD Forum, a Work-in-Progress poster session, and Live Demonstrations.
-Please visit the conference website for details.
+Workshop papers will be included and indexed in the IEEE digital libraries (Xplore) along with papers from the main conference.
+As in the past, PerCom 2016 will also feature a PhD Forum, Work-in-Progress Posters, and Live Demonstrations.

 Submitted papers must be unpublished and not considered elsewhere for publication.
 Also, they must show a significant relevance to pervasive computing and networking.
 Only electronic submissions in PDF format will be considered.
 Papers must be 9 pages or less, including references, figures and tables (at least 10pt font, 2-column format).